 Here, ΔX represents the difference satellite minus TCCON, ε the residual, and a{0-3} the free fit parameters.
-Specifically, a_1 represents the linear drift and a_2 the amplitude of the seasonal bias.
+Specifically, a_0 represents the average site bias (i.e., the regional bias), a_1 the linear drift and a_2 the amplitude of the seasonal bias at a TCCON site.
+The seasonal bias is computed from the standard deviation of the seasonal term and the single measurement precision from the standard deviation of the residual.

-Based on the per station statistics, the following summarizing statistics are calculated: Total number of co-locations used for validation, (quadratic) average single measurement precision, station-to-station bias (standard deviation of the station biases), average seasonal bias (standard deviation of the seasonal bias term), and average linear drift.
+Based on the per station statistics, the following summarizing statistics are calculated: Total number of co-locations used for validation, (quadratic) average single measurement precision, station-to-station bias (standard deviation of the station biases), average seasonal bias, and average linear drift.
 As the linear drift can be assumed to be globally constant, the station-to-station standard deviation of the linear drift is a measure for its uncertainty.